Emma Raducanu: Marcos Baghdatis knew a star was born after British teenager's Wimbledon run

 Former Grand Slam finalist Marcos Baghdatis immediately knew a star was born the first time he set eyes on British teenager Emma Raducanu playing at Wimbledon.

-Raducanu has made US Open history by becoming the first-ever qualifier - male or female - to reach a Grand Slam final.
+Raducanu has made US Open history by becoming the first-ever qualifier - male or female - to win a Grand Slam final.

-The 18-year-old from Orpington, Kent, has not dropped a set in the main draw en route to Saturday's showpiece and the fast-rising star will be installed as British No 1 next week, jumping into the world's top 32.
+The 18-year-old from Orpington, Kent, has not dropped a set in the main draw en route to her stunning victory and the fast-rising star will be installed as British No 1 next week, jumping to world No 23.

-Tearing up the record books, Raducanu is also now the first British woman to earn a place in a major final since Virginia Wade won Wimbledon in 1977.
+Tearing up the record books, Raducanu is also now the first British woman to win a Grand Slam since Virginia Wade won Wimbledon in 1977.

 - Stay updated with the latest scores & results from New York